Effects of radiative losses on the relativistic jets of high-mass microquasars: Results

 \subsection{Parameter sensitivities}

-We start with sensitivities to the assumed beam temperature (Sect.~\ref{sect:T}), which gets comparatively little coverage in the literature and is thus somewhat more extensively dealt with here.
+We start with sensitivities to the assumed beam temperature (Sect.~\ref{sect:T}), which has been covered comparatively little in the literature and is thus somewhat more extensively dealt with here.
 Sensitivities to beam power and wind parameters follow (Sects.~\ref{sect:rho} and~\ref{sect:vw}).